biblicalhumanities/biblicalhumanities.github.io/dashboard.md

 - *Abbott-Smith*
   - [Translatable Exegetical Tools](https://github.com/translatable-exegetical-tools/Abbott-Smith) (TEI XML): Probably the best quality lexicon in the public domain.
 - *Dodson*
-  - [biblicalhumanities](https://github.com/biblicalhumanities/Dodson-Greek-Lexicon) (CSV): This lexicon has simple glosses and short definitions.
+  - [biblicalhumanities](https://github.com/biblicalhumanities/Dodson-Greek-Lexicon) (CSV, XML): This lexicon has simple glosses and short definitions.
 Originally developed by Jeffrey Dodson, released to the public domain.
 - *Strong's Dictionary*
   - [MorphGNT](https://github.com/morphgnt/strongs-dictionary-xml) (XML): One of the most commonly used lexicons, keyed to Strong's Numbers for easy cross reference.
 - *Hebrew Lexicon*
   - [Shebanq](https://shebanq.ancient-data.org/sources) (XML): A Hebrew lexicon from the Shebanq project.

+### Grammars and Paradigms
+- *Greek Syntax*
+  - [Rydberg-Cox](http://www.perseus.tufts.edu/hopper/dltext?doc=Perseus%3Atext%3A1999.04.0052)(XML): Jeffrey A. Rydberg-Cox, Overview of Greek Syntax.
+Extremely useful summaries of Greek syntax, easily integrated into a reading environment.
+- *Greek Paradigms*
+  - [Masternarde](http://ucbclassics.dreamhosters.com/ancgreek/AGTdownload.zip) (HTML, PDF): Ancient Greek Tutorials, by Donald J. Mastronarde with the assistance of the Berkeley Language Center of the University of California, Berkeley. ©1999-2005 The Regents of the University of California.
+Copyright prevents free distribution, but this can be useful for producing resources.

 ### Commentaries, Secondary Literature, and Other Resources